BetterCallAria/SimFC-A-Minimalist-Stochastic-Soccer-Simulation-Engine-in-Pure-C/README.md

 ## Media

-Below is a preview of the tactical simulation map running in real-time, showcasing player positioning and dynamic ball movement:
+Below is a preview of the tactical simulation map: